Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack

 \section{Introduction}

 Nowadays, public Wi-Fi networks are widely available in various places, such as airports, coffee shops, hotels, and libraries.
-To prevent a malicious supplicant (\ie an attacker) from eavesdropping in wireless channels, security measures (\eg WEP, WPA2 and WPA3) have been proposed to encrypt Wi-Fi networks at the link layer\footnote{Our study of 80 real-world Wi-Fi networks reveals that 64 of them are encryption enabled.}.
-As a result, even if an attacker successfully sniffs wireless frames in the shared Wi-Fi channel, it cannot get useful information (\eg the random sequence and acknowledgment numbers of TCP connections) except for the 802.11 frame header.
+Serving as a prevalent method for Internet access, Wi-Fi networks have undergone substantial advancements in security mechanisms, progressing from WEP to WPA3, to counter various crypto-cracking attacks~\cite{ohigashi2009practical, tews2009practical, vanhoef2017key, vanhoef2018release}.
+Consequently, it becomes difficult for an off-path attacker to get useful information (\eg the random sequence and acknowledgment numbers of TCP connections) from the encrypted Wi-Fi frames.
+Additionally, certain security policies (\eg AP isolation and rogue AP detection~\cite{Linksys-rogueAP, Huawei-rogueAP}) are proposed to counteract ARP poisoning and rogue APs.
+Moreover, recent efforts have rectified certain implementation vulnerabilities to thwart attackers from manipulating the router's transmission queues~\cite{schepersframing}, NAT mappings~\cite{yangexploiting}, and the next-hop routing via malicious ICMP redirects~\cite{feng2022man}.
+As a result, it poses a challenge for off-path attackers to hijack Wi-Fi network traffic.

-However, in this paper, we demonstrate that the encrypted frame size constitutes a reliable side channel that can be exploited by attackers to conduct TCP hijacking attacks.
-Precisely, we discover that TCP packets can be identified by analyzing the size of the encrypted wireless frames, thus allowing an attacker residing in the same Wi-Fi network to infer the state of a victim TCP connection.
-By exploiting this side channel (\ie the encrypted frame size), the attacker can infer the random sequence and acknowledgment numbers of the victim TCP connection.
-Consequently, the attacker can pretend to be one peer of the victim connection to either terminate the connection or inject malicious data into the connection, \ie hijacking the connection completely.
+However, in this paper, we demonstrate that the encrypted frame size constitutes a reliable side channel that can be exploited by attackers to conduct TCP hijacking attacks, even in Wi-Fi networks with AP isolation enabled.
+Precisely, we discover that TCP packets can be identified by analyzing the size of the encrypted wireless frames, thus allowing an attacker residing in the same Wi-Fi network to infer the state of the victim's TCP connection.
+By exploiting this side channel (\ie the encrypted frame size), the attacker can infer the random sequence and acknowledgment numbers of the victim's TCP connection.
+Consequently, the attacker can pretend to be one peer of the victim's connection to either terminate the connection or inject malicious data into the connection, \ie hijacking the connection completely.